The Bees and Maytime

 The weather is definitely sunnier and warmer now, thank goodness.
 The first bee to be heard this year was quite a large solitary one early in March, my local honey bee man Dave says it was probably a solitary queen bee looking for somewhere to lay.
 Since then, a great variety of bees have helped to pollinate the fruit trees, plums first, pears were second with the apples blossoming wildly third.
 It was amazing to watch some of Dave’s honey bees come back to their hive laden down with yellow nectar attached to their back legs.
 Now it is time to watch for the tiny fruit buds to appear out of what is left of the blossoms.
 There is a bee’s nest for the second year on my house wall- we are watching it carefully, but so far they are happy and so are we.

 Honey bees, carpenter bees and bumblebees will be the ones we encounter most at this time of year.
-Here is a handy online identification list to help you spot who is visiting your flowers.
+Take a look at the handy Bee Identification Guide from Friends of the Earth to help you spot who is visiting your flowers this May.

 Mayday is a bright and enjoyable spring festival.
 My children joined in the Mayday celebrations at their country primary school.
 There was one teacher who was very knowledgeable and enthusiastic to teach the staff and children the joy of Maypole dancing.
 Sharing the idea of spring, and celebrating young growth, is a bright, cheerful and hopeful time.
 A folk time.
 And in some parts of the country, early May is the first appearance in the year of our traditional maypole dancing and Morris dancers.
 Christine and I will be decorating one of our shop windows with bright ribbons representing a maypole, in the cheerful colours of our beautiful artisan soaps.
 Crochet bees from Kath will be ‘flying’ around and nestling in their bug hotel.
 If you are around Pontefract, Yorkshire during May, pop along and have a look – it is in Simply Sew down Maud’s Yard.